lucydot/slides/Python_2011/notes.md

 ## Setup

 - Teams for the call
-- etherpad for notes, questions, links
+- etherpad for notes, questions, links: https://etherpad.wikimedia.org/p/cdt-renu
 - directpoll for polling: https://www.directpoll.com/c?XDVhEt2FQnm1qDVqy6t8Hp1pNW2T1N#opt0 is the admin page (have it ready)
-- forms for post-workshop quiz
+- microsoft forms for post-workshop quiz:
 - jitsi for break out
-- online notebook for people have problems running locally:
+- online notebook for people have problems running locally: https://mybinder.org/v2/gh/lucydot/empty_binder.git/HEAD

 - so student will have: Me on Teams, their notebook webpage on as standard.
 Then the etherpad for notes, and the quiz webpage for the quiz.